Everything We Know

 (Photo by @jamesgunn)

 Joining Corenswet as Lois Lane in journalistic pursuits is Rachel Brosnahan.
 When asked about the character, she told Entertainment Tonight that her Lois is “fiercely intelligent” and feisty.
 “Dare I say marvelous?” she added.
-For those of us looking from the outside, she also possesses a near uncanny resemblance to some of the characters most classic interpretations, from co-creator Joe Shuster’s original vision right to Gary Frank’s Margot Kidder-inspired take.
+For those of us looking from the outside, she also possesses an uncanny resemblance to some of the characters most classic interpretations, from co-creator Joe Shuster’s original vision right to Gary Frank’s Margot Kidder-inspired take.

 Edi Gathegi, Isabela Merced, and Nathan Fillion